alexguoxin/Analysis-on-Survivorship-of-Titanic-Passengers/README.md

 - Create a bar chart to show the proportion difference of survivorship in each passenger class side by side
 - Perform a Permutation test and report the p-value to see if the null hypothesis should be rejected or not

-## Usage
+## Project Dependencies

-### Required Environment and Packages

 - R, version 3.4.1
+- RStudio
+- R packages:
 	- `tidyverse`
 	- `coin`
 	- `knitr`
 	- `ezknitr`

+## Usage

 ### Use Make

-If you are sure you have all the required environment and packages installed, you may use the Makefile to run the full analysis.
+If you are sure you have all the required dependencies installed, you may use the Makefile to run the full analysis.
 Open the command line/terminal/Git bash and follow the steps below:

 1. Use command `cd` to change the current directory to where you want to store the project by typing